yangch/quartz/docs/cookbook/BiDailyTrigger.md

 # How-To: Trigger That Executes Every 2 Days

 At first glance, you may be tempted to use a CronTrigger.
 However, if this is truly to be every two days, CronTrigger won't work.
 To illustrate this, simply think of how many days are in a typical month (28-31).
 A cron expression like "0 0 5 2/2 * ?" would give us a trigger that would restart its count at the beginning of every month.
-This means that we would would get subsequent firings on July 30 and August 2, which is an interval of three days, not two.
+This means that we would get subsequent firings on July 30 and August 2, which is an interval of three days, not two.

 Likewise, an expression like "0 0 5 1/2 * ?" would end up firing on July 31 and August 1, just one day apart.